Traffic enforcement camera: Multipurpose camera

 In 2011, a multipurpose smart enforcement camera was tested in Finland.

-This camera can check driving speeds, driver wearing seatbelt, distance between cars, insurance and tax payment.
+This camera can check driving speeds, the driver wearing a seatbelt, the distance between cars, insurance, and tax payments.

-Other multipurpose camera can check vehicles passing over the railway crossing.
+Other multipurpose cameras can check vehicles passing over the railway crossing.

 In 2016, the Metropolitan Manila Development Authority (MMDA) implemented the No Contact Apprehension Policy in apprehending traffic violations such as disregarding traffic control signs and other violations via their closed-circuit television camera or other digital camera and/or other technologies.
 It was later adapted by other Metro Manila local government units such as Manila, Parañaque, Quezon City, Valenzuela, San Juan, Muntinlupa and Marikina, and also in provinces LGUs like Cauayan in Isabela and the whole province of Bataan.